 The Golden Retriever is a beautiful, powerful, sturdy, well-balanced, well-proportioned dog with a feathered, medium-length, cream to golden-colored coat.
 It is loyal, sweet, and eager to please.
 This dog is gentle with children; it enjoys the endless attention children provide.

 Though it will adapt well to a kennel environment, it prefers human companionship and is not happy in solitude.
 This breed is very active, makes an ideal companion to a sportsman.

 It makes a good watchdog, loudly signaling a stranger’s approach.
 Golden Retriever has very little guarding instincts; it is friendly with everyone, including other dogs.
-This dog needs human companionship; it likes to be around people.
-If left alone for long periods of time, the Golden Retreiver may become mischievous.
+This dog needs human companionship; it likes to be around people, and enjoys training and socialization.
+If left alone for long periods of time, the Golden Retriever may become mischievous.

 It can be over-exuberant and distractible.
 Some of the Golden Retriever’s talents are hunting, tracking, retrieving, narcotics detection, agility, competitive obedience, and performing tricks.
 It makes an excellent gundog, guide or service dog.
 It excels in obedience competitions.

 The Golden Retriever needs daily exercise, but likes to retrieve balls and sticks, so exercising is fairly easy; also loves to swim.
 Be sure to exercise this dog well and do not overfeed, as it tends to put on weight.

 Flat or wavy with good feathering, dense, water-resistant undercoat.
 The smooth, medium-haired double coat is easy to groom.
 Comb and brush with a firm bristle brush, paying particular attention to the dense undercoat.
 Dry shampoo regularly, bathe only when necessary.
 This breed is an average shedder.